 Every Yamaha arranger keyboard has built-in styles that are included with that keyboard.
 Sometimes called internal styles, these styles are stored in the PRESET area and they are always available and can not be changed or erased.
 They can, however, be modified and then "saved" to the USER area or to a HARD DRIVE or to a USB drive.

-The navigation bar on the left will take you to a page of styles from the indicated Yamaha arranger keyboard.
-The available internal preset styles for that keyboard are shown.
-On many of the pages there are additional style sets that are compatible with, indeed, have been tuned to work with, that particular keyboard.
+The navigation bar on the left takes you to a page of styles for the indicated Yamaha arranger keyboard.
+You will find there a listing of all the internal preset styles that came with that keyboard.
+On many of the pages, there are also additional style sets that are compatible with, indeed, have been tuned to work with, that particular keyboard.
 All of these style sets can be downloaded.
 In all cases, you will be downloading a compressed file (a zip file) that must be uncompressed to get at the included styles.
 Be sure to check each page and to scroll to the end of the page.
 There are many thousands of styles available in this section.

 New Keyboards Every Year

 Anyone who has had an arranger keyboard for a few years knows how much this industry changes over time.
 These keyboards are, at their heart, computers and like your typical desk-top computer, the features available seem to get better and better every year (although sometimes users are disappointed to see the disappearance of appreciated features).
 So, I've arranged the Yamaha styles section to reflect a small part of the historical record of Yamaha arranger keyboards.

 The table shown on the right lists the various Yamaha arranger keyboard model families and the month and year of the press release for that model.
 You can click on any of those press release dates to see the original press release for that model.
 This information is also provided at the bottom of each model's styles page.
 Of course Press Release dates often precede the actual arrival of the keyboard in stores by months.
 For recent models, you can see a detailed listing of features and specifications by clicking on the keyboard model.